Multi-wavelength emission from 3C 66A: clues on its redshift and gamma-ray emission location: Introduction

 \section{Introduction}

 Blazars are the most extreme class of active galactic nuclei (AGN).
-Their spectral energy distributions (SEDs) are characterized by two distinct bumps.
-The low-energy component originates in a relativistic jet, and consists of relativistic electron synchrotron emission.
-The high-energy component could be produced by inverse Compton (IC) scattering \citep[for a recent review, see][]{bott07}.
-Various soft photon sources seed the SSC and EC processes in the jet to produce gamma rays.
+Their SEDs are characterized by two distinct bumps.
+The low-energy component originates in relativistic electron synchrotron emission.
+The high-energy component could be produced by inverse Compton (IC) scattering \citep{bott07}.
+Various soft photon sources seed SSC process \citep[e.g.,][]{rees, Maraschi} and external Compton (EC) process \citep[e.g.,][]{dermer93, Sikora94} in the jet to produce $\gamma$-rays.
+Hadronic models have also been proposed to explain the multi-band emissions of blazars \citep[e.g.,][]{Mannheim, Mucke}.

-Very high energy (VHE) photons emitted by extragalactic sources are absorbed, through the pair-production process, by interaction with extragalactic background light (EBL) \citep{Stecker92}.
-The rate of absorption is determined by the EBL photon density and the redshift of the VHE source.
-The energy range of interest for background photons is from optical to ultraviolet (UV).
-Since it is hard to measure the EBL directly, researchers have proposed three kinds of spectral models: low limit \citep[e.g.,][]{kneis,raze}, mean level \citep[e.g.,][]{finke10,Franceschini}, and high level \citep[e.g.,][]{stecker}. \citet{aharon} discussed some $\gamma$-ray blazars with unexpectedly hard spectra at large redshifts, and suggested that EBL is of the first type. \citet{albert} found that the universe is more transparent to $\gamma$-rays.
+TeV photons emitted by blazars are absorbed through the pair-production process, by interaction with EBL \citep{Stecker92}.
+The absorption effect depends on both the EBL photon density and the redshift of the TeV source.
+The energy range of interest for background photons here is from optical to ultraviolet (UV).
+Since it is difficult to measure the EBL directly, many EBL models are proposed: such as low limit models \citep[e.g.,][]{kneis,raze}, mean level ones \citep[e.g.,][]{finke10,Franceschini}, and high level ones \citep[e.g.,][]{stecker}. \citet{aharon} discussed some gamma-ray blazars with unexpectedly hard spectra at relative large redshift, and suggested that EBL is of the first type. \citet{albert} found that the universe is more transparent to gamma-rays.
 However, \citet{stecker09} pointed out that \citet{albert} do not significantly constrain the intergalactic low energy photon spectra and their high level EBL model is still valid.
-In an analysis of photons above 10 GeV from $\gamma$-ray sources detected by \textit{Fermi}-LAT, \citet{abdoa} found evidence to exclude the high level EBL model.
-By taking into account multi-frequency data ranging from radio to GeV, the SED of a blazar can be extrapolated into the VHE region.
-The redshift of the VHE source can then be constrained by comparing the de-absorbed VHE spectrum with the extrapolated one.
-The accurate determination of such redshifts helps us understand both the nature of EBL and the intrinsic emission model of VHE sources.
+In an analysis of photons above 10 GeV from gamma-ray sources detected by \textit{Fermi}-LAT, \citet{abdoa} found evidence to exclude the high level EBL models.
+The EBL absorption effect on gamma-rays is helpful to constrain the redshift of TeV sources.
+For instance, the SED of a blazar can be extrapolated into the TeV region by reproducing the multi-band (optical-GeV band) data with certain emission model.
+The redshift of the VHE source can then be constrained by comparing the EBL-corrected observed TeV spectrum with the extrapolated one.